- Shaking head or ears

 is usually brought on with age, trauma, loud noise or infection, but some pets can have hereditary or congenital deafness.
 Once it is diagnosed, clinical deafness is a lifelong condition.
 Hematoma

 Ear care is not difficult, and most pets enjoy ear cleaning.
-High risk activities like swimming, hunting or bathing can intensify an ear infection.
-When a severe infection happens, see your veterinarian for treatment.
-The takeaway here is that routine ear cleaning and the occasional ear flush will keep most conditions in check before they require veterinary intervention.
+Routine ear cleaning and the occasional ear flush will keep most conditions in check before they require veterinary intervention.
+Be aware that high risk activities like swimming, hunting or bathing can intensify an ear infection.
+When a severe infection occurs, see your veterinarian for treatment.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical